-Dayspring Christian Academy’s Upper School Principal, Dan Stone, received his master’s degree in May of 2017.
+Dayspring Christian Academy’s Principal, Dan Stone, received his master’s degree in May of 2017.
 The following is an excerpt from his Master’s Thesis titled: The Role of the 21st Century Evangelical Church in the 21st Century Christian School.

 The idea that the state or government should be responsible for the education of youth, while commonplace and expected now, is actually a recent phenomenon.
 As the American nation has progressed and evolved, so has its educational systems.
 Schools have grown from primarily home-education in colonial times, to local schools in colonial and pioneering times, to community schools at the dawn of the 19th century public school movement; and over time, became more organized and controlled by local, state, and even the federal government.
 During the beginning of the 20th century, a movement of private Christian schools was born largely out of a desire to combat the growing modernistic philosophies and secularization of society.
 From the middle to the latter part of the twentieth century, this movement had a significant pattern of growth.

 As the 21st century approaches its third decade, the Christian school movement has seen significant change.
 Both the terror attacks of September 11, 2001, and the subsequent overseas wars, and the housing crisis of 2008 which was followed by the Great Recession of 2009-2012 have made their marks on all of American society.
 Christian schools have not been immune to the effects of these events.
 In recent years, reports of Christian day schools closing their doors has been alarming.